MePACS Solo – The 24/7 Personal Alarm Service – New Watch Coming Soon

 If you have a MePACS Solo watch and want to know more about the health applications, we’ve got a handy how-to guide to help you learn how to get the most out of your new fitness companion.

-You can download it here Samsung Galaxy Watch Health App Instructions
+You can download it here Solo Watch Health App Instructions

 We recommend that clients have a home alarm pendant each, and then they can share the MePACS Solo watch when they go out individually.
 Alternatively, they can purchase two watches and two monthly monitoring fees.